sensationTI/FLIR_IR_Expansion/README.md

+# Feb/2022 Update: New driving data and annotation have been added!

+* Added 1708 frames of clearly labeled images that covered both local and highway driving scenarios.
+* Labeling format in PASCAL VOC.
+* Covered four object classes including vehicles, pedestrians, small animals(dogs), and bicycles.

 # An Dog Expansion Pack for The FREE FLIR Thermal Dataset
 This expansion pack is prepared specifically for training a YOU-ONLY-LOOK-ONCE(YOLO) network.
 All frames are labeled in the YOLO format.
 If you want to use this expansion pack for other purposes, images are still available for download but requires manual labeling.